Skip to main content

 A needs assessment should be done face to face.
 It's a good idea to have a relative or friend with you, if you're not sure what your needs might be.
 They can also take notes for you.

 Join an online forum, such as Alzheimer's Society Dementia Support Forum.
-Online forums are a good way to share your experiences of living with dementia and advice on how to continue living independently.
+Online forums are a good way to share your experiences of living with dementia and getting advice on how to continue living independently.

 Read more about help and support for people with dementia.